 What Exactly Is Whiplash?

 Whiplash is a particular type of neck injury.
 It’s sustained when the head and neck are rapidly moved forward and back.
-This quick jerking motion can occur during a car accident, sports game or other incident.
+This quick jerking motion can occur during a car accident, sports game or another incident.
 As is the case with many injuries, whiplash can vary in severity from mild to extremely severe.

 What Symptoms Does Whiplash Cause?

 Whiplash is primarily characterized by stiffness and pain in the neck.
 The stiffness and pain may worsen with movement or when the neck is in a particular position.
 In addition to these tell-tale symptoms, patients may also experience:

 - Headaches, usually where the head and neck meet

 - Tinnitus (which is ringing in the ears)

 When these symptoms are caused by whiplash, they usually develop within 24 hours of the injury.